-The following article originally appeared in the Winter 2010 issue of William & Mary Alumni Magazine.
+The following article originally appeared in the Winter 2010 issue of the William & Mary Alumni Magazine.
 It is reproduced with permission.

 By Davison M. Douglas, Dean and Arthur B. Hanson Professor of Law

-In some ways, the origins of William and Mary's law school can be traced to 1762.
-That year, a Williamsburg lawyer named George Wythe, one of the most distinguished attorneys in colonial America, was asked to take on a particularly promising recent William and Mary graduate as an apprentice in his law office.
+In some ways, the origins of William & Mary's law school can be traced to 1762.
+That year, a Williamsburg lawyer named George Wythe, one of the most distinguished attorneys in colonial America, was asked to take on a particularly promising recent William & Mary graduate as an apprentice in his law office.
 Wythe agreed, and so for the next five years, he provided Thomas Jefferson with an extraordinary education that equipped him not only to practice law, but also to provide the intellectual and political leadership that the new nation would so desperately need.

 Most aspiring lawyers in colonial America had few options for studying law.
 There were no law schools in the American colonies.
 Those persons with considerable wealth could travel to London to study at the Inns of Court.
 But most young men could not afford such a luxury and so were forced to engage in legal study through an apprenticeship with a practicing lawyer.
 These apprenticeships were widely derided as an unsatisfactory way to learn the law.
 In an era with no photocopying machines, many apprentices did little more than copy documents.